Can you die without walking? A trip to the US National Parks (28) See the waterfalls flowing through the glittering marble (Sequoia National Park)

 - Course time: 3.5 to 5 hours round trip (including breaks)

-Access (car to the trailhead)
+Access (by car to the trailhead)

 Marble Falls Trailhead (campground nearby)